Training structure

 5 creditsScientific writing

-3 creditsWater governance and the interplay of scales
+3 creditsWater governance and scale games

 3 creditsIrrigation and development